The Fall (band): Smith's vocal style and lyrics

 Smith's vocal delivery was known for his tendency to end each phrase terminating in a consonant with an added schwa vocalisation ("ah").
 He often spoke-sang or sing-slurred his lyrics, especially from the mid-1990s.
 His delivery, particularly when playing live, could be described as "rambling", and he often interjected improvised rants.

 His lyrics, delivered in a heavy Mancunian accent, are often cryptic, absurdist and inscrutable, and were described by critic Simon Reynolds as "a kind of Northern English magic realism that mixed industrial grime with the unearthly and uncanny, voiced through a unique, one-note delivery somewhere between amphetamine-spiked rant and alcohol-addled yarn."
 Smith described his approach as wanting to combine "primitive music with intelligent lyrics".
 Thematically, his frequently densely layered lyrics often centre around descriptions of urban grotesques, gloomy landscapes, "crackpot history", and are infused with regional slang.
 A newspaper obituary encapsulated his artistic character: "Part-Anthony Burgess, part-punk-Andy Capp, Mark E Smith was a fierce art intelligence and a hero of polar opposition."

 Fragments of Smith's lyrics often appeared handwritten on early Fall album and single covers, along with collages he had put together.
 In a 1983 interview with Sounds, Smith said that he liked artwork to reflect the album content and that his graphic choices reflected his attitude to music.
 He mentioned how he was drawn to cheap and misspelled posters, amateur layouts of local papers and printed cash and carry signs with "inverted commas where you don't need them".
+Mark E. Smith was an astute cultural critic, possibly one of the most intelligent lyricists to have emerged since the early days of punk: almost all his songs lambasted the hyping found in music, the absurd habits that working people took on to appear respectful or to feel less invisible, the buffoons who ran the country, and fame itself, including his own, in which he often felt trapped.